 Step 4.
 Save the Changes

 Now go back to the “Home” tab and click the “Save” button to save the changes to the original file or click “Save File As” to save the changes with a different file name and/or location.
 After that you can select the output folder and format as well as adjust the output quality.
-Now, have great fun with edited music on your music player!
+Now you’ve learned how to fade in & fade out music.
+Have fun with edited music on your music player!

 What Does Our Customer Think about Free Audio Editor?